Ableton Live vs FL Studio: Which Daw Is Better For Music Production?

 Or splash serious cash on a deluxe edition overflowing with tools of the trade.

-Ableton keeps it simple with two taking two tiers – Standard and Suite.
+Ableton keeps it simple by taking two tiers – Standard and Suite.
 Entry registers around basic beat-building at a midrange charge.

-But ah, that Suite stash – so supple with plugins, plus Max for Live makes magic with modularity.
+But ah, that Suite stash is so supple with plugins, plus Max for Live makes magic with modularity.
 Pricey perhaps, but for pros the possibilities could price it right.

 Ableton Live